-South Africa Elephant
+South Africa Elephant Hunting

-Elephant hunts are also available near Kruger Park, but they are controlled by National Park Regulations.
-On these hunts, you will be hunting on the private ground surrounding the park, but they are the same free ranging elephants that reside within the park.
+You’ll be hunting on the private ground surrounding the park, but they are the same free ranging elephants that reside within the park.
+These hunts are often management hunts, but occasionally there are trophy bulls available with limits on the weight of the tusks.